 Ingredients for butter beans, including olive oil, red pepper flakes, Urfa pepper, cumin, paprika, garlic, salt, pepper, butter beans, broth, lemons, green onions, parsley, and dill.

-Ingredients for this Butter Beans Recipe
+Butter Beans Recipe Ingredients

-This easy butter beans recipe uses Mediterranean pantry essentials, many of which you likely have on-hand.
+This easy butter beans recipe uses Mediterranean pantry essentials, many of which you likely have on hand.
 Here’s what you’ll need, along with easy substitution suggestions:

 • Olive oil: Olive oil is used to extract the garlic’s flavor and toast the herbs, making them more intense.
-Use a high quality, extra virgin variety.
-Any of the hand selected olive oils from our shop work well with this recipe.
+Use a high-quality, extra virgin variety.
+Any of the hand-selected olive oils from our shop work well with this recipe.

 • Garlic: A healthy amount of garlic adds a bold flavor to the beans.

-• Spices: Red pepper flakes, Urfa pepper, cumin and smoked paprika give these butter beans a Mediterranean twist.
+• Spices: Red pepper flakes, Urfa pepper, cumin, and smoked paprika give these butter beans a Mediterranean twist.
 Kosher salt and black pepper enhance the flavor.
 Note: Urfa pepper is a Turkish spice that adds a slightly earthy heat.
 Learn all about it in our essential guide and try it yourself at our shop.
 You can substitute with Aleppo pepper, more red chili flakes, or simply leave it out if you’d like.

 • Butter beans: Large, creamy beans that are delicious right out of the can but even better with a quick simmer.
 You can substitute with any large white bean, like cannelini or Great Northern.